khulnasoft/integrations-core/gearmand/README.md

 ### Installation

-The Gearman check is included in the [Datadog Agent][1] package, so you don't need to install anything else on your Gearman job servers.
+The Gearman check is included in the [Khulnasoft Agent][1] package, so you don't need to install anything else on your Gearman job servers.

 ### Configuration